-Presented both in polished stainless steel and 18-carat rose gold, the new Vulcain 50s President’s Chronograph (refs.
-570157.309L, 570557.312L & 570557.313L) automatic wristwatch offers you just about everything a grown-up man with a normal sense of self-esteem can expect from a modern dress watch: a slightly oversized body, an easily readable dial, and a simple complication that, while not particularly practical, makes the watch more entertaining and also more pleasant to look at.
+Presented both in polished stainless steel and 18-karat rose gold, the automatic Vulcain 50s President’s Chronograph (refs.
+570157.309L, 570557.312L & 570557.313L) offers you just about everything a grown-up man with a normal sense of self-esteem can expect from a modern dress watch.
+It has a slightly oversized body, an easily readable dial, and a simple complication that, while not particularly practical, makes it more entertaining and also more pleasant to look at.

 According to official specifications that we have received, the new Vulcain 50s President’s Chronograph will be delivered in two color combinations.

 A version in rose gold (Ref.
 570557.313L) will be equipped with a charcoal grey dial with all other elements, including the hour markers, made from solid rose gold, while a more affordable version in stainless steel (Ref.
 570157.309L) will offer less contrasting layout with polished steel hands (and hour markers ) hovering above the silver dial.

 Thankfully, both dials are treated with “sunray” motif that makes them look more matt and also allows the polished hands to be more legible even under a bright light source.